jhpyle/docassemble/_docs/config.md

 good idea to reduce this value below `6000`.
 If requests to modify a single interview come in too frequently, problems can occur.

+## <a name="stable version"></a>Using the bugfix-only version

+By default, when you press "Upgrade" on the [Package Management] page, you will download the latest version of **docassemble**.
+If you want to stay on the 1.0.x series, which includes bug fixes only and no feature changes or new features, set `stable version` to `True`.

+{% highlight yaml %}
+stable version: True
+{% endhighlight %}

 ## <a name="docassemble git url"></a>Alternative GitHub location for docassemble

 The [Packages] feature updates the **docassemble** software directly